-Drama teacher arranges a class and spills water on ground where practicing – Doesn’t mop up and a child slips and hits forehead – Like above Drama teacher may be held responsible.
+Drama teacher arranges a class and spills water on ground where practising – Doesn’t mop up and a child slips and hits forehead – Like above Drama teacher may be held responsible.

 IT Consultant has a cup of coffee at desk whilst on site of a client – Coffee spills and damages widescreen TV – IT consultant held responsible for Repairs to TV

 Market Trader has overhang on their stand which protrudes too low resulting in injury to a tall customer’s forehead – Market trader held responsible for the injury.

 A Life Coach gets carried way on stage and in enthusiasm pulls down an overhanging chandelier light causing damage to light and injury to a participant at course.

 An engineer is visiting the site of a client and is setting up measuring equipment.
 A member of the public falls over the measuring equipment which causes injury.
 A public liability claim is taken against the engineer.